Tyyagoo/this-is-trash/backend/translation-metrics/old/README.md

 # Translation Metrics

+## Note

+this proposal is so distant from the original, i'll just do whatever they want me to do, even if this isn't my objective with these challenges.

 ## Proposal

 At [Unbabel](https://github.com/Unbabel) we deal with a lot of translation data.
 One of the metrics we use for our clients' SLAs is the delivery time of a translation.